Actinomycetota

 Beyond the great interest in Actinomycetota for their soil role, much is yet to be learned about them.
 Although currently understood primarily as soil bacteria, they might be more abundant in fresh waters.
-Actinomycetota is one of the dominant bacterial phyla and contains one of the largest of bacterial genera, Streptomyces.
+Actinomycetota is one of the dominant bacterial phyla and contains one of the largest of bacterial genera: Streptomyces.
 Streptomyces and other actinomycetota are major contributors to biological buffering of soils.
 They are also the source of many antibiotics.

-The Actinomycetota genus Bifidobacterium is the most common bacteria in the microbiome of human infants.
+Bacteria of the Actinomycetota genus Bifidobacterium are the most common in the microbiome of human infants.
 Although adults have fewer bifidobacteria, intestinal bifidobacteria help maintain the mucosal barrier and reduce lipopolysaccharide in the intestine.

 Although some of the largest and most complex bacterial cells belong to the Actinomycetota, the group of marine Actinomarinales has been described as possessing the smallest free-living prokaryotic cells.